A multitasking terminal for Claude Code

 - How do I run multiple Claude Code sessions at once?

-- In crystl, each project is a gem that holds multiple terminal shards — open as many Claude Code sessions as you want and run them side by side.
-Isolated shards each get their own git worktree and branch, so several agents can work the same repo simultaneously without stepping on each other.
+- In crystl, each project is a gem that holds multiple terminal shards: open as many Claude Code sessions as you want and run them side by side.
+Isolated shards each get their own git worktree and branch, so many agents can work the same repo simultaneously without stepping on each other.

 - How do I keep track of multiple Claude Code agents?